 Reading every requirement aloud.
 I’ve done this and it worked, but it was inefficient and I wouldn’t suggest it.
 Instead, review the requirements in meaningful sections that people can read through in the meeting.

 Not including the right people.
 Ideally, your review should include one person from every area of the business impacted by the requirements, good examples include marketing, operations, product management, customer service, and IT.
 Often times you’ll need more than one person from a group because of the decision matrix within that group.

-- No one says a word.
+No one says a word.
 Be prepared with some questions to get discussion going.
+(And if you need help coming up with questions, download our the Free Requirements Checklist example to get the idea.
 Often people don’t have something to say but don’t want to appear to be critical of your work.
 Even throw a few mistakes in to make sure people are paying attention.
 Then you can point out your own mistakes, a practice that can often trigger similar responses from others.

 The business uncovers a fundamental flaw in the project.
 No matter how diligent you are in ensuring your stakeholders are ready for this meeting, someone can have a middle-of-the-night insight the day before your meeting and blow it to pieces.
 Take a deep breath.
 Ask the group if they feel this issue has to be dealt with in order to finalize the requirements for this project.
 If they say yes, you have two choices: you can refocus the meeting to deal with the new issue or disband the meeting and work out a plan to deal with it ASAP.

 Download a Free Requirements Checklist